cojurongbe333/Chan-Ultimate-Pandas-Guide/04-optimization-performance/README.md

 3. Leverage Built-in Methods

-Pandas’ native methods (like .mean(), .fillna(), .str.contains(), etc.) are optimized.
+Pandas’ native methods (like '.mean()', '.fillna()', '.str.contains()', etc.) are optimized.
 Avoid reinventing the wheel with custom logic if a vectorized method already exists.

 4. Minimize Chained Indexing

-Accessing data with multiple indexing operations (like df[df['col'] > 0]['val']) can lead to slower performance and unpredictable results.
-Instead, prefer a single .loc[] expression.
+Accessing data with multiple indexing operations (like 'df[df['col'] > 0]['val']') can lead to slower performance and unpredictable results.
+Instead, prefer a single '.loc[]' expression.

 5. Understand Data Types

 Using appropriate data types reduces memory usage.
 For example:
 	•	Use category for string-based columns with limited unique values
-	•	Use smaller numeric types (int32, float32) if precision allows
+	•	Use smaller numeric types ('int32', 'float32') if precision allows

 ---

 ### 🔍 Profiling and Diagnosing Slowness

 To improve performance, you must first measure it:
--	Use %timeit in Jupyter notebooks to benchmark specific operations
+-	Use '%timeit' in Jupyter notebooks to benchmark specific operations
--	Use .memory_usage(deep=True) to estimate column-wise memory consumption
+-	Use '.memory_usage(deep=True)' to estimate column-wise memory consumption
 - Compare performance before and after optimization to validate improvements

 Profiling helps you focus your effort where it truly matters — optimizing the 20% of code that takes 80% of time.